didx-xyz/aries-cloudapi-python/docs/Workflows Overview.md

 - Register an issuer (on the trust registry) via the governance agent.

-The registered issuer can now issue a credential related to a schema on the trust registry.
+The registered issuer can now create a credential definition and issue a credential related to a schema on the trust registry.

 Now: